-What is it about sports that inspires such loyalty and camaraderie or, conversely, that provokes fans to take the fight outside the arena?
+What is it about sports that inspires such loyalty and camaraderie or, conversely, that provokes fans to take the contest outside the arena?

 Future careers, post-grad opportunities